How to take sharp photos in low light

 Further reading on back button focus – Why back button focus is your BFF, and how to use it

-When are you most likely to use back button focus?
+When are you most likely to use back button focus in low light?
 With moving subjects.

 6. Light it up with a flashlight

 I love a low tech, old school fix to problems.
 Enter the flashlight – and who doesn’t love playing with a flashlight?